top of page

 A tiny Ruby-crowned Kinglet tries to decide on which suet nugget to eat

-We have found that these birds enjoy eating dried mealworm crumbles, (leftovers, or broken pieces of dried mealworms that the other birds didn't bother with) or little chunks of C&S Suet nuggets, but they won't eat any of the seeds that we put out.
-This includes Safflower, hulled Sunflower, peanut mix and more.
-Another thing we have noticed, they will drink water but they are intimidated easily by all of the larger birds so we have to put out smaller water plates for them.
+We have found that these birds enjoy eating dried mealworm crumbles, (leftovers, or broken pieces of dried mealworms that the other birds didn't bother with) or little chunks of C&S Suet nuggets, but Ruby-crowned Kinglets won't eat any of the seed mixes that we put out for many other backyard bird species, which include the following bird food options:

 Ruby-Crowned Kinglet enjoys the sunshine on a cold Winter day in Georgia